fxkuehl/keyboard/layout.md

 For finger weights and heatmaps this calculation is a bit more difficult.
 The finger heatmap can get much closer to 0 distance by combining key frequencies differently.
 To simplify the calculation we can assume that it will get close enough to 0 that it's not worth calculating the actual best possible value for the actual character frequencies of a given input text.
 The biggest possible distance can be approximated with prior knowledge of the finger weights (see the weight parameters in the next section): Placing the most frequent keys on the pinky fingers, the next most frequent keys on the ring fingers, the next most frequent keys on the index fingers (which take 6 keys each) and the least frequent ones on the middle fingers.

 The arithmetic mean of the normalized distance metric of key and finger usage and weights forms the heatmap metric.
-The finger and key metrics can also be weight differently or scaled non-linearly, e.g. using a square root function.
+The finger and key metrics can also be weighed differently or scaled non-linearly, e.g. using a square root function.
 Using a square root changes the slope of the metric, with a smaller slope at higher values.
 That means, the sensitivity to heatmap changes is reduced for higher heatmap scores.
-This can allow more flexibility in trade-offs of heatmap against other quality metrics.
+This can allow more flexibility in trade-offs of "good enough" heatmap scores against other quality metrics.

 After some experimentation I chose to weigh the finger and key heatmap distances equally but apply a square root function to the key metric.

 The choice of key weights is a tuneable quality function parameter (or rather a vector of 30 parameters).
-To get ambidextrous keyboard layouts, those weights should be symmetric between the left and right hand, which effectively reduces the number of parameters to 15.
+To get ambidextrous keyboard layouts, those weights should be symmetric between the left and right hand, which effectively reduces the number of parameters from 30 to 15.

 ### Fast, slow and bad bigrams